windyGex/SimpleUI/doc/pages/quickstart.md

 ---

 Welcome to SimpleUI.
 This guide provides a quick introduction so you can be productive as quickly as possible.
-First, You can get SimpleUI through the following way.
+First, You can get SimpleUI through the following ways.

 #### CDN